andrewhercules/marketplace/README.md

 ### Introduction

-Marketplace is a simple e-commerce website built as part of a technical test for one the UK's leading digital agencies.
+Marketplace is a simple, single-page, mock e-commerce website built as part of a technical test for one the UK's leading digital agencies.
 It's a basic AngularJS app running on a Node.js server and the Express.js framework.
 The front-end and user interface is basic and uses Bootstrap elements and a modified template found at [StartBootstrap.com](http://startbootstrap.com/).

 ### Languages/Platforms/Tools